 NYE at Strickland House

 Strickland house offers excellent views of the harbour and distance views to the Opera House and the Bridge.
 The is a BYO event with alcohol permitted.
 Gates open at 5.30pm and only 1000 tickets are available.
 You can take the 325 bus to the venue but getting home without a car could be challenging.
-Tickets in 2019 $39 for adults $23 for kids
+Tickets are $19.88 for adults $12.23 for kids, Family tickets (2A and 2 kids) $50.88 Book here

 NYE in Bondi